apache/camel-website/content/blog/2023/10/migrate4/index.md

 Apache Camel 4 was released a few months back.
 This blog post is a general guideline for Camel users that are seeking information how to migrate from Camel 2 or 3.

-We plan to post more blog posts in the future with more specific details on migrating, such as migrating from Camel Karaf to Camel 4 on Spring Boot or Quarkus.
+We plan to launch a series of blog posts in the near future with more specific details on migrating, such as migrating from Camel Karaf to Camel 4 on Spring Boot or Quarkus.

 Apache Camel 4.0 is a fork of Camel 3.20.
 In other words, after the 3.20.0 release, we shifted the `main`